ubicom-dsd-2023/dsd_dbest/Journal/Week2.md

 ### Maxwell (Infrastructure Tester):

 #### Done
-Reviewed the SQL course taken last semester
+- Reviewed the SQL course taken last semester

-Learned to do basic operations with PostgreSQL
+- Learned to do basic operations with PostgreSQL

-Started to learn docker
+- Started to learn docker

 #### Not done, why?
-Haven't finished learning Docker
+- Haven't finished learning Docker

-Haven't devised a strategy to test database infrastructure
+- Haven't devised a strategy to test database infrastructure

+Reason:
-Reason: been sick with COVID, not clear on the distinction between architecture and infrastructure
+  - been sick with COVID
+  - not clear on the distinction between architecture and infrastructure

 ### Still (Database Developers):

 #### Done
-This week I have learned about PostgreSQL and installed PostgreSQL on my  VM Ware(Linux).
-I use beekeeper to control my database conveniently.
-I create our project's database(Production & Testing).
-I learn how to use Git.
+This week I have:
+- learned about PostgreSQL
+- installed PostgreSQL on my VM Ware(Linux)
+- I use beekeeper to control my database conveniently.
+- I create our project's database(Production & Testing).
+- I learn how to use Git.

 #### Not done, why?
-I haven't learn well about docker.
-Because I think it needs some time to practice it.
-I will do this at the beginning of next week.
+- I haven't learn well about docker.
+  - Because I think it needs some time to practice it.
+- I will do this at the beginning of next week.

 ### Watson  (Database Developers):

 #### Done
-This week I have learned about PostgreSQL and installed PostgreSQL on a server which is rented by myself.
-And I use pgAdmin4 to manage it.
+- This week I have learned about PostgreSQL
+- installed PostgreSQL on a server which is rented by myself.
+- And I use pgAdmin4 to manage it.

-I create our project's database.(maybe.
+- I create our project's database.(maybe.
 But there it's no data in it.
 We don't have the R-E and data type)

 #### Not done, why?
 I don't know if I finish the task which is creating our project's database.
 Because I just creat database,but there is no Datasheet in it.